eudicots/Cactus/readme.md

 ## Creating a new project

-You can create a new project by generating a new project stucture like this.
+You can create a new project by generating a new project structure like this.
 Make sure the destination folder does not exist yet.

 	cactus [path] create